 - 1. They never have to kiss, hug or touch anyone if they’re not comfortable with it.

 - 2. But they do need to verbally greet those who address them.
 We want to find a balance between using their manners and letting them set their own boundaries.
 You as the parent can choose an appropriate verbal greeting.

-- 4. Walk them through this scenario when it happens in real life.
-If grandma reaches over to kiss your son and he pulls away and draws closer to you, then say out loud so the other person can hear you speaking to your child, “Would you rather give grandma a hug, handshake or high five?”
+- Walk them through this scenario when it happens in real life.
+If grandma reaches over to kiss your son and he pulls away and draws closer to you, then say out loud so the other person can hear you speaking to your child, “You can practice your boundaries what works for you “hi, hug, handshake or high five” for grandma?”
 Saying it out loud also helps, so you don’t have to explain to grandma why your child won’t kiss them.

-- If you feel the need to say something to the adult, just remember not to apologize for your child’s behavior in front of your child, instead say, “We’re practicing our hugs, handshakes and high five.”
-When you apologize to your friend in front of your child you’re sending a message that what he’s doing is not okay.
+- If you feel the need to say something to the adult, just remember not to apologize for your child’s behavior in front of your child.
+You can say, “We’re practicing setting boundaries for themselves.”
+When you apologize to your friend because he didn’t hug them you’re sending a message that what he’s doing is not okay.

-- 5. Then have your child do this on their own.
+- Have your child try this on their own.
 Let them know you are right there with them.
-Encourage them to give a handshake on their own if they aren’t comfortable with the other greetings.
+Encourage them to immediately give a handshake on their own when someone comes in with a hug or kiss, if they aren’t comfortable with it.

-Please note, that our Hug, Handshake and High five routine is in reference to safe people and not people who are trying to hurt them with their words or actions.
+Please note, that our Hi, Hug, Handshake and High five routine is not for people who are trying to hurt them with their words or actions.
 We have a whole different routine for unsafe people or tricky people (people we thought were safe but turns out they are not).